 Pancake batter with beer!

 For the adventurous types, try the Beer Tasting Case.
 Something a bit quirky, like pancakes with bacon, you could for go for a rich Quadrupel.
 The combination will be sweet and malty, after all we all know caramel and bacon is a match made in heaven.
-Try Brouwerij 't IJ Struis Bio for full flavours of chocolate and dried fruit.
+Try La Trappe Quadrupel for full flavours of toffee and dried fruit.
 A dash of that in your pancake with some bacon is a mouth-watering mix!

 If you decide to top your pancake with chocolate, then we suggest adding a dark beer or a stout into the mix.
-For a real adult take on chocolate pancakes, go with Põhjala Must Kuld.
+For a real adult take on chocolate pancakes, go with Oedipus Panty.
 When it comes to dark beers, chocolate and coffee go hand-in-hand.
-Must Kuld is more coffee forward, but with subtle hints of chocolate that will be heavenly when matched with any type of chocolate pancake.
-The bitterness of coffee will cut through the sweetness of a white chocolate, but swap in some dark chocolate and watch the roasted bitterness of both beer and chocolate go head to head and complement each other just perfectly.
+Oedipus Panty is coffee forward, with a good dose of chocolate that will be heavenly when matched with any type of chocolate pancake.
+The bitterness of coffee will cut through the sweetness of a white chocolate, but swap in some dark chocolate and watch the roasted bitterness of both beer and chocolate go head-to-head and complement each other just perfectly.

 Try, Brouwerij de Brabandere Petrus Cherry Chocolate Nitro Quad.
 This beer doesn’t have CO2 that will make the pancake light and fluffy.
 However, flavour wise, we think this could be super interesting combination.
 The sweetness of the caramel and cherry will elevate but not overpower the sweetness of the pancake.
 Heard of PBJ?
 Try this with, some peanut butter or chocolate and almonds.
 Or even just some icing sugar!
 See how the beer complements each of the different flavours of your pancake topping!

 Always remember, the best (and also the most fun) is to try it yourself and just experiment!
 We think everything tastes better with beer.